replicate/cog/docs/yaml.md

 If you have a separate preparation script to be run on the host machine, it's up to you how to do it.
 We'd recommend using the same environment variable(s) in that script and your `cog.yaml`.
-On your host, make sure it winds up in the working directory that corresponds to `/src/` or `/src/.cache/`.
+On your host, make sure the data winds up in the working directory that corresponds to `/src/` or `/src/.cache/`.
-Often, cog users make this a part of `predict.py`, so that it's sufficient to run one prediction, verify the output, then do `cog push`.
+Often, Cog users make their `predict.py` get-or-fetch data; in such a case, they can run one prediction, verify the output, then do `cog push`.

-**Warning:** You should **not** copy the whole `~/.cache` directory from your host, as it could contain unrelated or sensitive files.
+**Warning:** You should **not** copy the whole `~/.cache` directory from your host, as it could contain sensitive/unrelated files.
 Copy only what you need.

 </details>

 <details>